 - The structure of the code in

 mainfollows what we saw in Hello World Application.
 After initializing the run time, the client creates a proxy to the root directory of the file system.
-For this example, we assume that the server runs on the local host and listens using the default protocol (TCP/IP) at port 10000.
+For this example, we assume that the server runs on the local host and listens using the default transport protocol (TCP/IP) at port 10000.
 The object identity of the root directory is known to be